Vaniqa

 Usage & Dosage

-Standard dose: Apply a thin layer of Vaniqa cream twice daily to affected areas of the face and under the chin, at least eight hours apart.
+Apply a thin layer of cream to the affected areas of the face and under the chin twice daily, at least eight hours apart.
+Rub in thoroughly.

-Do not wash the treated area for at least four hours after each application.
+Do not wash the treated areas for at least four hours after application.
+Cosmetics and sunscreen may be applied over the cream once it has dried.

 Side Effects